shafeen/KnowledgeBase/Books/Purple Cow.md

 Do you have a slogan or positioning statement or remarkable board that's actually true?
 Is it consistent?
 Is it worth passing on?

+#### The Problem with Compromise
+If someone in your organization is charged with creating a new Purple Cow, *leave them alone*!
+Don't use internal reviews and usability testing to figure out if the new product is as good as what you've got now.
+Instead, pick the right maverick and get out of the way.